 Werner cocked his own handgun.

-“I can’t let you leave, Colonel von Spiel,” Werner stated plainly.
+“I can’t let you leave, Oberst von Spiel,” Werner stated plainly.

-The colonel took another step forward, prompting Werner’s finger to drift towards the trigger of the gun—
+The oberst took another step forward, prompting Werner’s finger to drift towards the trigger of the gun—

 And then a pair of hands enveloped Werner’s own.
 Looking down, he registered Atienna’s image.
 Her eyes were pained and sad, and he could feel her wavering remorse spill into him dizzyingly.

-Regardless, it was his duty to bring the colonel in.
+Regardless, it was his duty to bring the oberst in.